Geomatics Engineer

 Geodetic engineers are global surveyors who help to:

 Land surveyors plan, direct, and carry out legal surveys.
-They try to find the location of boundaries, contours and other natural or human-made features and understand them.
+They find the location of boundaries, contours, and other natural or human-made features and interpret them into the survey.
 To learn more, see the Land Surveyor occupational profile.

 Navigation and positioning engineers: